 It is your choice whether to rent out your primary residence, additional dwelling unit, or both units at any given time.

-Ok, I finished my application and received my license.
-What else do I need to do to get my rental property operating?
+I finished my application and received my license.
+What else do I need to do to begin renting my property?

 The ordinance also requires you to notify the adjacent properties that you will be operating a short-term rental.
-You only have to notify the properties to the direct left and right of your own.
+You only have to notify the properties to the direct left and right of your own via certified USPS mail.

 Notifying your neighbors of the property can also help you avoid hefty fines associated with noise disturbances or short-term rental violations.